To Caviar Or Not To Caviar?

 Highlights From Chew On This' To Caviar?
 Poll

 The first word that came to mind to describe these tiny black pearls was "elegant".
 I could literally taste its pure, unadulterated quality the first caviar-only mouthful I took.
 Gentle salinity hits the palate first before a more concentrated yet refined saltiness takes over when the somewhat firm beads pop and reveal their natural flavour.
-Just as my senses begin to adjust to what I can only describe as the optimum level of salinity, a certain mild creaminess washes over that very faintly evokes the aftertaste of cashew paste.
+Just as my senses begin to adjust to what I can only describe as the optimum level of salinity, a certain mild creaminess washes over that very faintly, reminiscent of the aftertaste you get with cashew.

 When eaten with blinis, the soft and fluffy Russian pancakes that I have a hunch was created just to ferry caviar into mouths, the buttery canvas the pancake provides acted as the perfect neutral canvas for the Royal Beluga's flavours to take the limelight.
 A small dollop of sour cream softens and counters the caviar's saltiness with a hint of acidity.